h5b/arduino_uno_328p/README.md

 ### hw_uart
 Interrupt controlled UART example using circular buffers as described by
 Atmel Application Note "AVR306: Using the AVR UART in C".
+See www.atmel.com/atmel/acrobat/doc1451.pdf

 ### sw_uart
 Polled UART example for basic input and output operation.